 Before making your selection though, it's a good idea to review the restriction for the Element Cup, so you know exactly which Pokémon are available to you.

 You should also ensure you have a selection of Pokémon types and have one Pokémon who's Charged attack can be built up quickly, so you force your opponent to use one of their shields early on.

 Our Pokémon Go Element Cup recommendations in National Pokédex order:

-Recommended moves: Vine Whip (Fast) / Seed Bomb or Sludge Bomb (Charged)
+Recommended moves: Vine Whip (Fast) / Seed Bomb (Charged), Sludge Bomb (Charged)

 When it comes to Bulbasaur, the obvious main advantage is that it's part poison-type.
 This makes Bulbasaur an excellent counter for its fellow grass-type Pokémon and others like Cottonee.

 By ensuring your Bulbasaur knows both Seed Bomb and Sludge Bomb as its Charged moves will allow you to utilise both of these advantages.

 You will still need to protect Bulbasaur from fire-type Pokémon, but, overall, it's a bit of a powerhouse in the Element Cup.